Helping NHS trust hospitals reach a carbon-free future

 With the climate crisis increasing in urgency, we’re pleased to be helping University College London Hospitals (UCLH) NHS foundation trust hit their carbon reduction goals.

-By providing 100% renewable energy – backed by Renewable Energy Guarantees of Origin (REGOs) and independently certified by EcoAct – we’re able to provide UCLH with a route to less carbon-intensive operations.
+By providing renewable source electricity – backed by Renewable Energy Guarantees of Origin (REGOs) and independently certified by EcoAct – we’re able to provide UCLH with a route to less carbon-intensive operations.

 UCL Hospitals’ aims